Steviebro/ImageClassifier/README.md

 The dependencies can be found in the `/requirements.txt` file.
 Simply run `pip install` to install all required dependencies

+## Important First Step: Saved Datasets
+Since the saved models were too large for GitHub, I would ask you to please use this link to obtain the saved models:

+Once downloaded, please extract the `/models/` folder and replace the empty `/models/` with the downloaded folder.

 # Run Instructions
 There are only **THREE FILES** that are meant to be run in this project.
 Most notably the first one, the other two only if necessary.
-1. **MAIN SCRIPT**: Run the script `/src/dataVisualizationScript.py` to load the datasets and saved models then test and evaluate them on the testing and training sets.
+1. **MAIN SCRIPT**: Run the script `/src/mainScript.py` to load the datasets and saved models then test and evaluate them on the testing and training sets.
 2. If dataset (re-)preprocessing is required: run the script `/src/datasetProcessingScript.py` to load, preprocess and save the datasets.
 3. If model (re-)training is required: run the script `/src/retrainModelsScript.py` to train all models and their variants and save the datasets.
 All but desired models can be commented out, but they are all there for convenience.
 - **IMPORTANT WARNING**: Running scripts 2 or 3 **WILL OVERWRITE** the saved models and variants which will inevitably lead to some discrepancies in the results obtained in the evaluation.